Series · Aliyun PAI · Chapter 5

 5. Plug into Cherry Studio (or Claude Code MCP, or the Python SDK with the OpenAI-compatible base URL) and chat.

-For fine-tuning, the docs walk through a logistics-information-extraction example: feed it a JSON dataset, pick LoRA hyperparameters from a dropdown, and it submits a DLC job for you.
-The Quick Start specifically calls out the distillation pattern — use a large teacher (Qwen3-235B) to label data and a small student (Qwen3-0.6B) to learn from it.
-That pattern is worth internalising; it is the single most cost-effective fine-tuning recipe I know.
+For fine-tuning, the docs provide a logistics-information-extraction example: feed it a JSON dataset, select LoRA hyperparameters from a dropdown, and it submits a DLC job for you.
+The Quick Start highlights the distillation pattern — using a large teacher (Qwen3-235B) to label data and a small student (Qwen3-0.6B) to learn from it.
+This pattern is worth internalizing; it’s the most cost-effective fine-tuning method I know.

 Where Gallery shines: